-Registration will be offered beginning on January 15th.
+Registration will be offered beginning on TBD.
 There will be no late registrations, as our tryout times, facilities, and uniform process are affected by late registrants.
 Players that would like to tryout for a travel team be sure to register in the Online Registration for Traveling Program Section.

 We strongly encourage the baseball players to play with their grade if age restrictions allow.
 We strongly discourage any youth from playing below their grade level if their age allows.
 These will be evaluated on a case-by-case basis.

 Parents will have the ability to request their baseball athlete play at a specific level if that matches their family commitment or player development.
 For instance, if a family wants the highest level for their child to be AA or A, they can request that prior to tryouts.

 ‘AAA’ – This is the most competitive traveling team and will play in 3 metro tournaments.
 Based on trying to put players in the best possible position to succeed, some age levels may not have a AAA team.

 ‘AA’ - This is a competitive traveling team and will play in 3 metro tournaments.
 The number of ‘AA’ teams will vary at each age group.
 Some age groups may not have a ‘AA’ team.

 ‘A’ –We are expecting all age groups will be able to form an ‘A’ level traveling team.
 A Teams will play in 2 tournaments and have the option to play in additional tournaments.
 There will be a lower registration fee to account for the lesser amount of tournaments.
 Parents should request their child to play at this level if they don’t want to compete at the ‘AA’/’AAA’ levels.